rlawrenc/cosc_304/README.md

 | [9](labs/lab9) | November 18 - 22  	| Lab 9: Handling Data Formats (CSV, XML, JSON) |
 | [10](labs/lab10) | Nov.
 25 - Dec.
 6 	| Lab 10: Project Completion |

+## UBC values
+UBC creates an exceptional learning environment that fosters global citizenship, advances a civil and sustainable society, and supports outstanding research to serve the people of British Columbia, Canada, and the world.
+UBC’s core values are excellence, integrity, respect, academic freedom, and accountability.

+## Policies and regulations
+Visit [UBC Okanagan’s Academic Calendar](https://okanagan.calendar.ubc.ca/campus-wide-policies-and-regulations) for a list of campus-wide regulations and policies, as well as [term dates and deadlines](https://okanagan.calendar.ubc.ca/dates-and-deadlines).

 ## Missing an Exam
 Only students who miss the final exam for a reason that corresponds to the University of British Columbia Okanagan's policy on excused absences from examinations will be permitted to take the final exam at a later time.
 A make-up exam may have a question format different from the regular exam.
 There will be no make-up midterm exams.
 If the reason for absence is satisfactory, the student’s final exam will be worth more of the final grade.
 Further information on Academic Concession is in the Academic Calendar http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0.